TL;DR

 Executive Income Protection: This is different from FIB.
 It's a policy paid for by the business that provides a monthly income to the director if they are unable to work due to illness or injury.
 It protects the director during their lifetime, whereas FIB protects their family after their death.
 Both are vital components of a comprehensive protection plan.

 Navigating these different options can be complex.
-A specialist broker like WeCovr can provide expert advice on the most suitable and tax-efficient blend of personal and business protection for company directors and business owners.
+A specialist at WeCovr or one of our broker partners can provide regulated guidance on the most suitable and tax-efficient blend of personal and business protection for company directors and business owners.

 Theory is one thing, but seeing how these policies work in real situations truly highlights their value.